cvrsor/tetris/README.md

-You can run the tests using `rake spec` command, which outputs:
+You can run the tests using `rspec spec/` command, which outputs: